Akin81/CAR-SPECIFICATIONS-AND-ANALYSIS-IN-PYTHON/README.md

 the dataset reveal the following facts:

 a) The value count indicate that Toyota have the highest demand acrros the Europe and Asia.

-Chvrolet and Mercedes benz occupies the second and third position.
+b) Chvrolet and Mercedes benz occupies the second and third position.
 Lastly, this analysis shows that Toyota continues to dominate the car sales and demand across Asia and Europe